Gunpla: Assembly

-The plastic parts are delivered in the exact form they exit the injection molding machine, on a "sprue tree" - a grid of interconnecting plastic rods, called runners, created by the channels in the mold that carried the molten plastic into the cavities that create each part.
+The plastic parts are delivered in the exact form they exit the injection molding machine, on a "sprue tree" – a grid of interconnecting plastic rods, called runners, created by the channels in the mold that carried the molten plastic into the cavities that create each part.
 Each part is connected to the runners by a small plastic nub called a "gate" where the runner connected to the cavity.

-The kit builder must cut away this excess plastic - e.g. with a pair of side cutting pliers - to free each part, then (optionally, but usually) clip, carve or sand away the remaining plastic tip where the gates attached to leave a clean surface.
+The kit builder must cut away this excess plastic – e.g. with a pair of side cutting pliers – to free each part, then (optionally, but usually) clip, carve or sand away the remaining plastic tip where the gates attached to leave a clean surface.

 Once the parts have been freed, the builder must then snap them together to assemble the model.
 Early kits required glue, but from the late 80s onward all kits assemble without special tools or materials.

-Some kits use an internal frame - a complete "skeleton," fully articulated and able to stand on its own - to which panels are then attached to finish the appearance of the mecha.
+Some kits use an internal frame – a complete "skeleton", fully articulated and able to stand on its own – to which panels are then attached to finish the appearance of the mecha.
+Some kits also have this internal frame fully pre-assembled on the runner- although this system has been largely phased out, as it can severely weaken over time, due to the degradation of the softer plastic used.

 Customization

 When it comes time to assemble the panels making up the external appearance of the model, the builder may choose to customize the model in a wide variety of ways.
 The most basic is simply to paint the model, which allows for a large amount of personal creativity.
-Applying decals is also a common technique - decals are included with most models, but are also available as separate products for customization.
+Applying decals is also a common technique – decals are included with most models, but are also available as separate products for customization.

 Every conceivable modification is possible, with some more common options including: